RogueMew/Walt-Disney-Wait-Time-Desktop-App/Readme.md

 1. **Installation:**
    - Ensure you have Python installed on your system.
-   - Install required packages using `pip install -r requirements.txt`.
+   - Install required packages using `pip install -r requirements.txt` or launch the already provided installer under `FirstUse.py` which is open and allows you to view what packages are being installed in `requirements.txt`

 2. **Run the Application:**
    - Execute the main script: `python WaitTimeApp.py`.